-Below you will find a collection of restraining order (RO) articles authored by Rhode Island divorce lawyer, David Slepkow.
-Since David represents clients in both Family Court and Rhode Island criminal defense, he brings a unique perspective and tremendous experience to these matters
+Below you will find a collection of restraining order (RO) articles authored by Rhode Island restraining order lawyer, David Slepkow.
+Since David represents clients in both Family Court and Rhode Island criminal defense, he brings a unique perspective and tremendous experience to these RI restraining order matters

 This law related post by a Rhode Island Family Law attorney and an East Providence Criminal defense lawyer addresses how to obtain personal property such as clothes and work related items in the Ocean State ,when there is a restraining order in place.
-When a person is arrested or a restraining order enters involving their wife, boyfriend, family member or girlfriend, who they reside with, the accused often needs to obtain his or her clothes, shoes, toiletries and personal belongings.
-Personal belongings usually consists of personal property such as clothes, sneakers, toiletries, uniforms, identifications, personal papers, work uniforms, personal effects etc. There are numerous proper and legal ways for an accused batterer to obtain his / her belongings when there is a no contact order / restraining order in place
+When a person is arrested, or a restraining order enters involving their wife, boyfriend, family member or girlfriend, who they reside with, the accused often needs to obtain his or her clothes, shoes, toiletries and personal belongings.
+Personal belongings usually consist of personal property such as clothes, sneakers, toiletries, uniforms, identifications, personal papers, work uniforms, personal effects etc. There are numerous proper and legal ways for an accused batterer to obtain his / her belongings when there is a no contact order / restraining order in place

-This domestic relations and criminal law post describes the interrelationship of Child Custody, Divorce, child Support, Family law and criminal matters in Rhode Island.
+This domestic relations and criminal law post, by a RI restraining order lawyer, describes the interrelationship of Child Custody, Divorce, child Support, Family law and criminal matters in Rhode Island.
 Criminal law cases often involve serious issues concerning matrimonial laws, child visitation, custodial matter, restraining Orders (RO), support, equitable division marital assets etc.

 Domestic Violence and RO Statistics: